Macyatmacy/computer-vision-api-macy/README.md

 # computer-vision-api-macy
-this is a repo for a workshop
+This is a repo for a workshop using Amazon Rekognition to do celebrity detection.